 What Are Industrial Thin Clients?
 Part 1/2—How It Works

-Explosive atmospheres, harsh environments, extreme temperatures—the process industry places unique demands on the people and technology working in the sector.
-This also applies to thin clients, as they are known in office applications.
-Unlike traditional PCs, thin clients run applications on remote servers rather than on the local hardware, and only transmit image information and user inputs over the network.
+Explosive atmospheres, harsh environments, extreme temperatures – the process industry places special demands on people and technology.
+This also applies to so-called thin clients, as they are known from office applications.
+Unlike classic PCs, thin clients do not run applications locally, but on remote servers, and only the image information and inputs are transmitted over the network.

-Over the past decade, thin clients have become more and more popular in process automation and industrial applications.
-The trend toward virtualization makes thin clients an especially cost-effective solution as they allow users to access applications and information stored on centralized systems such as servers.
+Over the last decade, thin clients have become increasingly popular in process automation and industrial applications.
+In particular, the trend towards virtualization makes thin clients a cost-effective solution.
+This allows users to access applications and information running on centralized systems – for example – servers.

-Compared to conventional, decentralized automation systems, which normally run all of the required data and applications, data and applications for centralized automation systems are usually stored on servers.
-A thin client displays the user interface, allowing users to access the relevant applications and information on the host.
+Compared to conventional, decentralized automation systems, on which all data and applications usually run, those of centralized automation systems are usually stored on servers.
+Here, a thin client provides the user interface to make relevant applications and information accessible from the host.

-To do this, a thin client has a minimalist, usually embedded, operating system (OS), and provides drivers for input and output devices (such as mice, keyboards, touch screens, and monitors) that are connected to the thin client.
-Established protocols allow system inputs and outputs to be exchanged between the thin client and the server.
+To achieve this, a thin client has a minimalist, usually embedded operating system (OS) and provides drivers for input and output devices (e.g.: mouse, keyboard, touch screen and monitor) that are connected to the thin client.
+Established communication protocols allow the exchange of system inputs and outputs between the thin client and the server.